 If you have found sick, injured or orphaned wildlife, please contact your local wildlife care organisation, such as WIRES.
 They can provide advice and take the animal into care or assist in getting the animal to a veterinarian for treatment, if required.

 Bats can carry a virus which is fatal to humans - visit this page for more information on Australian Bat Lyssavirus.
 If you find a sick or injured bat please do not attempt to handle or capture the bat - only trained, vaccinated bat handlers should do this.
 Contact your local wildlife care organisation, such as WIRES, who have trained staff who can capture bats and handle them safely if necessary.
 If there has been human or animal exposure to the bat, visit the DPI Australian Bat Lyssavirus web page for more information and ring the NSW DPI Emergency Animal Disease Hotline on 1800 675 888.

 Emergency animal diseases can have serious consequences for trade, production or human health.
-See the DPI Emergency Animal Diseases web page to learn more.
+See the DPI Prohibited matter pests and diseases of animals web page to learn more.
 If you suspect an emergency animal disease or see symptoms or deaths in animals that may be due to an emergency animal disease, don’t delay!
 Ring the NSW DPI Emergency Animal Disease Hotline (24 hours) on 1800 675 888.

 If you suspect an unusual disease incident in wildlife, please contact your Wildlife Health Australia (WHA) State Coordinator.
 Your local veterinarian or wildlife care organisation may also be able to offer advice on what may be an unusual wildlife disease event in your local area.
 The coordinator will ask you some questions about the incident, including the location, duration, number of animals and species involved, and their symptoms.